david-yz-liu/memory-viz/README.md

 ### Automatic Javascript compilation

-Rather than running `npm run build` to recompile your Javascript bundle every time you make a change, you can instead run the following command:
+Rather than running `npm run build-dev` to recompile your Javascript bundle every time you make a change, you can instead run the following command:

 ```console
 $ npm run watch